 In August 2011, the SFMTA produced a report in the midst of its implementation of the first demand-responsive rate change for both on- and off-street parking.
 The following lessons learned to date are, therefore, interim – only those gathered during pilot project planning and implementation.
 At the end of the pilot project in 2013, the lessons from the operation, evolution, and evaluation of the project should expand this section.

 The SFpark pilot project of the San Francisco Municipal Transportation Agency (SFMTA) uses a demand-based approach to adjusting parking rates at metered parking spaces in the SFpark pilot areas and at SFpark garages.
 SFpark's combination of time-of-day demand-responsive pricing and off-peak discounts at garages is expected to reduce circling and double-parking, as well as influence when and how people choose to travel.
-Lessons learned from the SFpark implementation and operations are presented below.
+Lessons learned from the project communications and outreach aspect of the SFpark pilot project are presented below.

-Cities around the world are interested in the common and urgent goals of reducing traffic congestion and transportation related greenhouse gas emissions.
-To the extent that SFpark successfully manages parking supply and demand, rates, and reduces congestion and emissions, the project is also relevant to other cities because it is easily replicable.
-SFpark is expected to improve traffic flow, reduce congestion and greenhouse gas emissions, increase safety for all road users, and enhance quality of life.
+Communications and outreach to stakeholders is critical to deployment of advanced parking management as a tool to manage parking supply and demand, rate, and reduce traffic congestion and greenhouse gas emissions.
+To the extent that SFpark successfully achieves these functions, the project is also relevant to other cities because it is easily replicable.
+SFpark is expected to improve traffic flow, reduce congestion and emissions, increase safety for all road users, and enhance quality of life.